Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 	R = ["∞"]
 	ℂ = [√(-1)]
-	can't use single quotes, no primitives besides [] the whole point of this was to say unsigned ℚ cannot be ℕ
+	can't use single quotes, no primitives besides [] the whole point of this was to say unsigned [ℚ:R:ℂ] cannot be ℕ